 Found Animals offers Michelson Grants to scientists to pursue nonsurgical sterilization technologies for cats and dogs and will award the $25M Michelson Prize to the first entity to provide the organization with the successful product that meets our criteria.
 We will guide the product through clinical trials and regulatory approval, manufacturing, marketing, and distribution to ensure that the sterilant has the maximum possible impact in minimizing animal shelter euthanasia.

 Top scientists around the world have taken up this global challenge with funding from our venture philanthropy program.
-To date, we have committed over $17M in Michelson Grants to nearly 40 approved projects worldwide.
+To date, we have committed $19M in Michelson Grants to over 40 approved projects worldwide.